Healthy Blueberry Oatmeal Bars

 Preheat oven to 350 degrees.
 Grease an 8 by 8 pan with Smart Balance margarine.
 In a large bowl add the oats, flour, baking powder and salt.
 Mix well.
 Add the melted margarine, honey/maple syrup, vanilla, beaten egg and milk until it makes a moist dough and then gently fold in the blueberries.
 Carefully add to pan and bake for about 30 minutes until brown at the top.

 As a registered dietitian nutritionist in Asheville, I love helping family, friends and clients eat foods to protect their health.
 If this is the first time that you found my Vine Ripe Nutrition blog- welcome and I hope that you come back soon!
-If you have been a regular reader- I appreciate so much you stopping by again!
+If you have been a regular reader- I appreciate so much you are stopping by again!
 If you are looking for good things to eat while celebrating the solar eclipse, these bars might just be the ticket!

 If you have had other things going on and you are unsure where you live in comparison to the viewing area, here is a great map.

 Be sure to protect your eyes and get the viewing glasses that you need and remember not all eclipse glasses are the same.
 To make sure that your eyes are protected, check out this NASA website.

 These bars look awesome and your solar eclipse trip sounds so fun!
 Enjoy it!

 Kelly, I hope that you get to see it too!I’ll share my viewing spot after the event!

 What a great camping idea!
 And the bars look amazing!!

 Thank you Nicole!
 Anything that I can do ahead to make my life easier, I love!